Missing parental data

 Thanks for your help,

-Updated by j petersen almost 9 years ago
+Updated by j petersen over 9 years ago

 I don't have access to the data right now to reproduce your results, but can offer a few hints...